GPrabuddha/GPrabuddha/README.md

 ## Hi there 👋
+I'm Prabuddha Gaikwad.
+I'm Master of Science by research student in CSE department of IITB, Mumbai.
+I'm currently working on Hallucination Detection in Multi Hop QA in the field of NLP under the guidance of Dr. Pushpak Bhattacharyya.
+I'm currenly learning Pytorch.

 <!--
 **GPrabuddha/GPrabuddha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.